inthewaves/AppUpdateServerGenerator/README.md

 See `./appservergen add --help` for more options.

-##### Groups

-Packages can be tagged with a `groupId` that indicates to clients should atomically install new updates for APKs in a group.
-This is useful when there are apps that have shared libraries such as Chromium.

-Note: On the serverside, groups are purely used as a tag.
-There is a warning from the CLI tool around groups in the add command, where you will be warned if you are only updating a proper subset of a group's packages and not all of them.
-It is the client's responsibility to download all APKs in a group that have updates and to install them atomically.
-For this reason, it's important that the updates for packages in a group are pushed to the server all at once.

-For example, for a new Chromium update, the `add` command should be run on the new APKs for WebView, the Trichrome Library, and the Chrome app.

-See `./appservergen group --help` for details.

 ##### Validation of repository state

 To validate the repository (i.e. make sure the metadata is consistent, the signatures for the